 An increase in CLV means that a particular product offered by the company is market fit and that the businesses have recurring revenue from its existing customers.
 With the help of CLV, businesses can also optimize their acquisition spending.
 Through CLV, companies can design a well-planned strategy with proper and brief budget planning.

+Customer Lifetime Value calculation involves multiple aspects.
 There are quite a few ways to calculate Customer Lifetime Value (CLV), which can either be predictive or historic.
 This means that businesses can calculate CLV based on the customer’s purchases over the years or on the predictions of how much the customers will spend.
-CLV calculation differs based on the business model, however, calculating CLV is more straightforward if the model is subscription based.
+Customer Lifetime Value calculation differs based on the business model; however, calculating CLV is more straightforward if the model is subscription based.

-Below mentioned are the factors that are required in order to calculate Customer Lifetime Value:
+Below mentioned are the factors that are required for Customer Lifetime Value calculation:

 – Average purchase frequency rate